robertfritze/AGPUDM/README.md

 ## Docs

 There is a [html](app/doc/html/index.html) and [pdf](app/doc/latex/refman.pdf) doxygen documentation available for this project.
-As of 9/12/2021 only the
+As of 9/15/2021 only the
-C part (except dbscan_c.c and kmeans_c.c) has been included in this documentation.
+C part (except dbscan_c.c) has been included in this documentation.
+For the Java part, only the automatically generated doxygen documentation is available.
 Additional documentation will be available soon.